 The new programme is jointly funded by the British Council and Department for International Development and will be led by the British Council.
 You can register your interest in the programme on the British Council website.

-Think Global is a member of the consortium delivering the Global Learning Programme in England (GLP-E) on behalf of the Department for International Development.
-As well as being part of the overall consortium leadership team, we are responsible for the schools programme, website, and the provision of GLP-E badged resources and GLP-E approved CPD.
+Think Global was a member of the consortium delivering the Global Learning Programme in England (GLP-E) on behalf of the Department for International Development.
+As well as being part of the overall consortium leadership team, we were also responsible for the schools programme, website, and the provision of GLP-E badged resources and GLP-E approved CPD.

-The GLP-E is building a national network of like-minded schools committed to equipping their students to make a positive contribution to a globalised world.
-The GLP-E helps teachers in Primary, Secondary and Special schools to deliver effective teaching and learning about development and global issues at Key Stages 2 and 3.
+The GLP-E built a national network of like-minded schools committed to equipping their students to make a positive contribution to a globalised world.
+The GLP-E helped teachers in Primary, Secondary and Special schools to deliver effective teaching and learning about development and global issues at Key Stages 2 and 3.

-Schools participating in the GLP-E will experience the exciting impact that knowledge and understanding of global learning can bring to pupils’ learning across the curriculum.
-The GLP-E will also help schools develop an ethos promoting tolerance, fairness and respect.
+Schools participating in the GLP-E experienced the exciting impact that knowledge and understanding of global learning can bring to pupils’ learning across the curriculum.
+The GLP-E helped schools develop an ethos promoting tolerance, fairness and respect.

-Teachers involved in the GLP-E will work with colleagues in local schools to drive forward global learning across the curriculum, share best practice and engage in funded CPD opportunities.
+Teachers involved in the GLP-E worked with colleagues in local schools to drive forward global learning across the curriculum, share best practice and engage in funded CPD opportunities.

-The GLP-E is intended to be a whole school programme.
+The GLP-E was a whole school programme.
 Global learning principles should be apparent in the curriculum, pastoral work and in the wider life of the school.
 It is not just about global learning being delivered through geography or any other single subject, or about the occasional assembly.

-The GLP-E is funded by the UK government, and our partners in the programme include:
+The GLP-E was funded by the UK government, and our partners in the programme included: